CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 ## Desktop Application

 The native application includes its own Perl runtime and does not require a separate CPAN installation.
-See [Desktop Application](graphical-interface) for platform coverage and pre-release availability.
+Current installers are unsigned compatibility-test pre-releases.
+See [Desktop Application](graphical-interface) for platform coverage, downloads, and testing limitations.